tim3z/delta_t/README.md

     diff.years # => 0
     diff.months # => -3

-You can create TimeDiffs with the Differences of two times or with a hash
+You can create TimeDiffs with the differences of two times or with a hash

     diff = TimeDiff.new(hours: 1, seconds: 5)
     diff.seconds # => 5